radleta/web/docs/assets/downloads/adleta_richard_resume_full.md

 Jan 2002 - Aug 2002

-Built Visual Studio .NET extensions and COM integrations.
+Built Visual Studio .NET extensions and COM integrations using C#, VB.NET, Reflection, and ActiveX technologies.
+Developed tools for enhancing developer productivity.

 - Used Reflection in .NET assemblies